-HIA expects the expansion to result in a modern look and set new standards in passenger experience.
+The terminal expansion will deliver a modern look to the airport and set new standards for passenger experience.

-The ceiling of the tropical garden will be designed with a long-span 85m grid shell roof.
-The column-free roof structure will integrate performance glass for controlling and filtering the light required by the trees.
+The ceiling of the ORCHARD tropical garden is designed with a long-span 85m grid shell roof.
+The column-free roof structure integrates performance glass for controlling and filtering the light required by the trees.

 The project will see the construction of a cargo terminal to increase the cargo handling capacity of the airport to 3.2 million tonnes per year.
 The new terminal will be an 85,000m² multi-level building with 323,000m² of gross floor area.
 It will help the operator to accommodate the anticipated surge in freight traffic.

-US-based construction consulting firm Hill International was contracted to provide construction and project management services for the Hamad International Airport terminal expansion project, in May 2019.
+US-based construction consulting company Hill International was contracted to provide construction and project management services for the Hamad International Airport terminal expansion project in May 2019.

-Project management and engineering services company Meinhardt is responsible for providing the design and engineering services for the terminal expansion, and underground services tunnel, utilities, and a substructure to link the satellite terminal in future.
+Project management and engineering services company Meinhardt is responsible for providing the design and engineering services for the terminal expansion as well as an underground services tunnel, utilities and a substructure to link the satellite terminal in future.